fsmosca/Mabigat/README.md

 # during learning, define your base nnue net below.
 # evalfile = ./engine/my_good_net.nnue

+# Be sure to reduce this if your processor only support 4 threads or less.
 threads = 6

+# The memory in mb - megabytes used by the engine, reduce this if you available RAM is smaller.
 hash = 1024

 use nnue = false